Metalcape/geolocation-anonymizer/README.md

 # Geolocation anonymizer
 A project that aims to develop an anonymization service for user geolocation data that is sent to third-party servers, based on _fully homomorphic encryption_ (FHE) and _k-anonimity_ techniques.
+It is composed of a user application which has access to the user device's GPS data, and a server application which performs a homomorphic comparison operation over encrypted position data from multiple users, returning to each user a location that is k-anonymous with respect to the other users of the service in that same area.
+Clients can then use that location as a replacement for their own coordinates when querying some third-party geolocation service, knowing that their identity will be obfuscated.

 ## User application
-TODO
+The user application is (at the moment) a command line program that uses the Microsoft SEAL library to implement homomorphic encryption functions based on the BFV algorithm.
+It connects to the anonimyzer service to send its own encoded and encrypted location, based on region data collected from Open Street Map, and receive a representation of the smallest region in which there are at least k users, including the client itself.
+The client then uses that information to contact a third party service, which in this case is a server that accepts Overpass API queries.

 ## Anonymizer service
-TODO

-## Relay service
-TODO
+The anonymizer is a Flask server that periodically receives encrypted approximate locations from clients, encoded as integer arrays.
+It then performs a comparison operation over all the arrays received from clients against the threshold k, and returns an encrypted array containing the result of the comparison, which marks the regions where the k-anonimity property is currently holding.
+This approach allows users to achieve k-anonimity in a centralized way, without having to disclose their location to the anonymizer.